motixo/goth-api/README.md

 If you encounter any issues or have questions:

 - 🐞 **File an issue**: [GitHub Issues](https://github.com/motixo/goat-api/issues)
-- 📧 **Contact**: Check the repository for maintainer contact information
 - 📚 **Documentation**: This README contains comprehensive setup and usage information